prebid/prebid.github.io/dev-docs/bidders/deepintent.md

-### Prebid Server Note:
-While using prebid server mode, "banner.h" and "banner.w" should be passed.
-Support for the format is not present at the moment.

 ### Configuration

 Deepintent recommends the UserSync configuration below.
 Without it, the Deepintent adapter will not able to perform user syncs, which lowers match rate and reduces monetization.